JcmniaCS/TryHackMe/UltraTech/README.md

 const url = `http://${getAPIURL()}/ping?ip=${window.location.hostname}`
 	    req.open('GET', url, true);
 ```
-We know that the API URL is the Node.js service http://10.10.39.165:8081<br />
+- We know that the API URL is the Node.js service http://10.10.39.165:8081<br />
-We can see that it's sending a HTTP GET request<br />
+- We can see that it's sending a HTTP GET request<br />
-It looks like it's performing a ping to confirm if the API is down/up so the user can login.
+- It looks like it's performing a ping to confirm if the API is down/up so the user can login.<br />

 Let's take a look at the following URL:<br />
 http://10.10.39.165:8081/ping?ip=10.10.39.165<br />
 Very interesting!
 This looks like the same output from a ping request sent from a Linux machine...
 Maybe vulnerable to command injection?<br />
 ![alt text](https://github.com/JcmniaCS/TryHackMe/blob/main/UltraTech/screenshots/SCREENSHOT12.png?raw=true)<br />